-- The market value of the asset on valuation date.3 - Twenty per cent (20%) of the proceeds from the disposal of the asset, after first deducting from the proceeds an amount equal to the expenditure allowable as part of the base cost incurred on or after valuation date. - The time-apportionment base cost of an asset. - The weighted-average method.
-This method is available only for the four categories of identical assets listed in paragraph 32(3A).
-These methods are unlikely to be of much relevance to a PBO in view of the disregarding of capital gains and losses on such assets under paragraph 63A(a) discussed in 5.3.1.
+- The market value of the asset on valuation date (paragraphs 26, 27, 29 and 31). - Twenty per cent (20%) of the proceeds from the disposal of the asset, after first deducting from the proceeds an amount equal to the expenditure allowable as part of the base cost incurred on or after valuation date (paragraph 26). - The time-apportionment base cost of an asset (paragraph 30).

+The weighted-average method [paragraph 32(3A)].
+This is only available for the four categories of identical assets listed in paragraph 32(3A) (listed shares, participatory interests in collective investment schemes, gold and platinum coins whose prices are published in a newspaper, and listed section 24J instruments).
+This is unlikely to be of much relevance to a PBO in view of the disregarding of capital gains and losses on such assets under paragraph 63A(a) discussed in 5.3.1 below.